Limit switch: Uses

-Limit switches are used in a variety of applications and environments because of their ruggedness, ease of installation, and reliability of operation.
+Limit switches are used in a variety of applications and environments because of their ruggedness, ease of installation, reliability of operation, and relative cost effectiveness.
 They can determine the presence, passing, positioning, and end of travel of an object.
 They were first used to define the limit of travel of an object, hence the name "limit switch".

 Standardized limit switches are industrial control components manufactured with a variety of operator types, including lever, roller plunger, and whisker type.
 Limit switches may be directly mechanically operated by the motion of the operating lever.
 A reed switch may be used to indicate proximity of a magnet mounted on some moving part.
 Proximity switches operate by the disturbance of an electromagnetic field, by capacitance, or by sensing a magnetic field.